Skip to main content

 Elite is one of the best teen drama shows I’ve watched, and season 3 brings us a new death and a new mystery.

-After Marina’s killer returns freely to Las Encinas, the rage, revolt, and depression seem to spread amongst the students.
+After Marina’s (María Pedraza) killer returns freely to Las Encinas, the rage, revolt, and depression seem to spread amongst the students.
 They know that nothing will be like before.
-The feelings are complex, confused, and the kids don’t know what to do with them.
-Social and economic status seems to be above the judicial system.
-Yet, the transformation suffered by all the students is the protagonist of the season.
+The feelings are complex and confusing, and the kids don’t know what to do with them.
+Social and economic status seem to be above the judicial system.
+Yet the transformation experienced by all the students is the season's protagonist.

 Many teenage shows tend to picture the characters as if they are merely underage adults.
 Here is where Elite went further and better.
 Yes, they do things that usually only adults do.
 Yet, the way they deal with them shows the truth: they are little more than children.